 Unfortunately, this inflammatory response often appears as red and swollen bumps on the surface of the skin, known commonly as pimples.

 Depending on the type and severity of the acne at hand, the surface of the skin can become very sensitive, even painful to the touch, making washing with certain cleansers, brushes or cloths a counterproductive measure.
-(AcnEase users: your treatment is working to prevent the formation of acne at the source, eliminating the chance that a pore become clogged with unnecessary oils in the first place!)
+(AcnEase users: your treatment is working to prevent the formation of acne at the source, eliminating the chance that a pore becomes clogged with unnecessary oils in the first place!)

 If you have breakouts, cleaning your skin doesn’t have to lead to painful irritation.
 Whether your acne affects the face, the body, or both, check out these simple yet effective tips to keep in mind to ensure the cleanest and healthiest skin possible!